POLDER I-II and POLDER/PARASOL instruments

-This data sets includes the aerosol and surface reflectance retrieval product obtained from the POLDER/PARASOL data processed by GRASP code.
+This data sets include the aerosol and surface reflectance retrieval product obtained from the POLDER-1,-2 and -3 data processed by the GRASP code.

 The raw results files from GRASP contains three months of data of small regions (162×162 pixels).
 For the convenience of the users, the daily global files were created as well as their aggregates in time and space.
 Only the most reliable and demanded data were exported for final public distribution.
 Data format of this public archives is NetCDF.

-In order to assure higher quality of the data, some post-processing was applied in order to eliminate the low quality points resulted from cloud contamination, bad surface description near to the coast, etc. The post-processing screening follow these steps:
+In order to assure higher quality of the data, some post-processing was applied in order to eliminate the low quality points resulted from cloud contamination, bad surface description near the coast, etc. The post-processing screening follows these steps: